sampsyo/cs6120/content/blog/2025-12-16-facade-layout-compiler.md

 ### Design Rationale

 The DSL intentionally avoids geometric coordinates, numeric dimensions, or continuous values.
-By focusing on symbolic structure, the language:

-- Simplifies parsing and semantic analysis
-- Enables clear error reporting at the language level
-- Allows the same IR to be reused for multiple back-end targets (SVG, JSON, or potentially image generation prompts)

-The grammar is regular and unambiguous, making it amenable to simple hand-written parsing without requiring a parser generator.
+By symbolic structure, the facade is described with a small set of symbols laid out on a grid, indicating relationships such as two windows sitting next to each other, without specifying exact dimensions or coordinates.

 ---